Jury clears former Uvalde police officer of child endangerment or abandonment charges

 “What you’re telling police officers is don’t react, don’t respond,” he told the jury.
 “We cannot have law enforcement feel that way.
 That if they’re not perfect, if they don’t make a perfect decision, then that’s where they go.”

-Prosecutors called 35 witnesses, including teachers, parents, law enforcement officers and medical experts, as they sought to prove Gonzales – the first officer to respond to the shooting – learned about the gunman’s movement and heard gunshots but did not attempt to stop the attack.
+Prosecutors called 35 witnesses, including teachers, parents, law enforcement officers and medical experts, as they sought to prove Gonzales learned about the gunman’s movement and heard gunshots but did not attempt to stop the attack.

 The defense called just two witnesses over two hours Tuesday.
 They focused their energies instead on cross-examining the prosecution’s witnesses, probing for inconsistencies, raising questions about what Gonzales knew and when he knew it and challenging the actions and inactions of other officers on scene.